What Is a DNS Zone

 Primary Zone

 The primary zone (also called the master zone) is the authoritative source of DNS data.
 All changes to zone records are made on the primary.
-In DNScale, every zone you create is a primary zone, and changes are immediately replicated across all edge nodes.
+In DNScale, every zone you create is a primary zone, and changes are replicated across edge nodes automatically.

 Secondary Zone